bsyy6/timeout/readme.md

 }
 ```

-This function also avoids `timer-overflows`
+The library also avoids `timer-overflows`

 ## Concerns.
-- "I can write this myself"
+- "I can write this myself" <br>
-Yes, you can also build your own computer with beer caps too.
+Yes, you can also build your own computer with beer caps too.<br>

-- "It is too complicated/heavy"
+- "It is too complicated/heavy"<br>
-No, this is dead simple code optimized for embedded systems development.
+No, this is dead simple code optimized for embedded systems development. <br>
-100~ bytes total for whole library/object and its usage all c all using standard libraries.
+100~ bytes total for whole library/object and its usage all c all using standard libraries.<br>
 before adding the object (no printf included):

 ```sh